 Due to certain limitations noted below, JIT compilation won't take place for all queries.
 To understand whether JIT compilation took place for a query, one will see something similar in the server logs:

-The first implementation of the JIT SQL compiler has a number of limitations:
+The current implementation of the JIT SQL compiler has a number of limitations:

 - Only x86-64 CPUs are currently supported.